caseyanderson/text_processing/potus_inaugural_address_analysis.md

 ![](/imgs/ugly.png)

 This is all of the text from that URL **including** the speech, the `HTML` formatting the speech and the article around it, any `Javascript` or other scripts that are executed, etc..
-Since the goal is to simply get the Inauguration Speech one can ignore anything that is not text from the article.
+Since the goal is to simply get the Inaugural Address one can ignore anything that is not text from the article.

 Nonetheless, it's not always easy to locate the portion of the text one cares about, so one often has to scan through the results of `soup` "by hand."